Gate-tunable nonlocal Josephson effect through magnetic van der Waals bilayers: Penetration of nonlocal correlations into nonsuperconducting regions

 \section{Penetration of nonlocal correlations into nonsuperconducting regions}

 Here we consider a non-superconducting bilayer, which has an interface with a superconductor and investigate the proximity penetration of the Cooper pairs from the superconductor into the depth of the bilayer.
 Details of the geometry of the interface do not matter in this consideration.
 The superconductor can be located on top of a part of the bilayer (a half of the sketch presented in Fig.~\ref{fig:sketch} without the second lead) or the superconductor can have a contact with both non-superconducting layers.
-These details only influence the amplitudes of different types of the Cooper pairs induced in the bilayer by proximity effect, yet do not affect their spatial behavior inside the bilayer, penetration depth and oscillating period.
+These details only influence the amplitudes of the different types of Cooper pairs induced in the bilayer by the proximity effect, yet do not affect their spatial behavior inside the bilayer, penetration depth and oscillating period.
 The problem can be studied analytically in the framework of the Eilenberger equation for the quasiclassical Green's function describing electronic behavior in the bilayer.
-The quasiclassical Green's function $\check g (\bm R, \bm p_F)$ in the two-layer formalism is a $8 \times 8$ matrix in the direct product of spin, particle-hole and layer spaces.
-It depends on the center of mass coordinate $\bm R = (\bm i + \bm j)/2$ of the paired electrons with momenta $\bm p_F$ and $-\bm p_F$ at the Fermi surface and the direction of the trajectory determined by $\bm p_F$.
-In the non-superconducting bilayer with zero order parameter $\Delta_{\bm i}=0$ in both layers it obeys the following generalized Eilenberger equation (the details of the derivation of this equation are provided in Appendix):

-where we introduce Pauli matrices in spin, particle-hole and layer spaces: $\sigma_k$, $\tau_k$ and $\rho_k$ ($k=0,x,y,z$). $\hat \mu=\left( \right)$ is a matrix in layer space composed of on-site energies of the first and the second layers, respectively. $\bm {\hat h}=\left( \right)$ is also a matrix in the layer space containing the exchange field of both layers.
-Eq.~(\ref{eilenberger_ballistic_main}) should be supplemented by the normalization condition